KodieIvie/Udacity/README.md

 I reused code from api developer website's and from previous Udacity projects like the Full Stack Foundations and Authentication and Authorization courses.
+Thanks to a Udacity reviewer, who also suggested some code that was very useful.

 ******** getting started *********
 1. First install the following in your python 2.7 environment.

 sqlalchemy, flask, itsdangerous, passlib, flask_httpauth, oauth2client

-2. Run application.py and open http://localhost:5000 in your browser
+2. Run application.py and a database will be created and a server will run, then simply open 'http://localhost:5000' in your browser